tnballo/high-assurance-rust/src/chp4/sw_stack_1.md

   * For simplicity, We'll omit this detail, and a similar push/pop mechanisms for saving/restoring *callee-saved* registers.

-With argument passing and register saving omitted, our stack looks when `Boom!` is printed looks like:
+With argument passing and register saving omitted, our stack when `Boom!` is printed looks like:

 </br>
 <p align="center">